How to Celebrate in Cornwall: Birthday Ideas for Adults

 Paul Ainsworth at No 6

 Paul Ainsworth at No 6, also with a Michelin star, focuses on modern British food made with Cornish produce.
-It’s set in a cosy Georgian townhouse with relaxed, friendly service – and there’s not much more to add, apart from that you could do a lot worse than have a birthday here.
+It’s set in a cosy Georgian townhouse in Padstow with relaxed, friendly service – and there’s not much more to add, apart from that you could do a lot worse than have a birthday here.

 This is one of the most dramatic and, frankly, inspired places in the world you could think of to stick a hot tub.
 Perched on a clifftop, spa-goers can remain warm and toasty in the water, whether they’re sunning themselves, stargazing or enjoying a storm (though if you bring your champagne in with you, it does admittedly go down much easier when there’s no rain in it).
 Retreat inside to the day spa for a hammam, pools, meditation and massages.